ghost1372/Documents/source/winUICommunity/index.md

 ---
-title: Welcome to SettingsUI
+title: Welcome to WinUICommunity
 ---

-### Experience WinUI 3 quickly and easily with the help of SettingsUI, Everything you need to develop an application is gathered in one place.
+### Experience WinUI 3 quickly and easily with the help of WinUICommunity, Everything you need to develop an application is gathered in one place.

 # Requirements